dgg32/docu_repo_with_Kendra_Transcribe/README.md

 sam build
 sam deploy --guided --capabilities CAPABILITY_NAMED_IAM
 ```
-Follow the prompts in the deploy process to set the stack name, AWS Region, unique bucket names, Elasticsearch domain endpoint, and other parameters.
+Follow the prompts in the deploy process to set the stack name, AWS Region, unique bucket names, and other parameters.

 ## How it works

-* Ensure you have an Elasticsearch instance running, and have granted permission to the ARN for the "AddToESFunction" Lambda function in this stack.
-* Upload a PDF, DOCX or JPG file to the target Documents bucket.
+* Upload the files to the target Documents bucket folders.
 * After a few seconds you will see the index in Elasticsearch has been updated with labels and entities for the object.
+* Manually kick-start Kendra and Glue

 ==============================================